grammyjs/website/site/docs/hosting/cyclic.md

 ```

 We will store our TypeScript files inside `src/`, and our compiled files in `dist/`.
-Create the folders in the project's root directory.
-Then, inside folder `src`, create a new file named `bot.ts`.
+After creating both of them, cd into `src/`, and create a file named `bot.ts`.
 Our folder structure should now look like this:

 ```asciiart:no-line-numbers